Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 ## Change Steam's Updating Behavior

-If for some reason Bethesda decide to release an update for Fallout, everything will probably break.
-Well, not everything but something will definitely break until mods can be updated to suit.
+If, for some reason, Bethesda decides to release an update for Fallout, everything will probably break.
+Well, not everything, but something will definitely break until the mods can be updated to suit.
 To stop this from happening, you need to tell Steam that you only want to update when you tell it to.
-You can do this by right clicking on Skyrim in your game library and clicking Properties > Updates > Change Automatic Updates to "Only update this game when I launch it".
-Whilst you're in here, it's also recommended to disable Steam Cloud too.
+You can do this by right-clicking on Skyrim in your game library and clicking Properties > Updates > Change Automatic Updates to "Only update this game when I launch it".
+While you're in here, it's also recommended to disable Steam Cloud as well.

 ## Start Vanilla Fallout 4

 That's right - start the game.
-You need to let the game do its initial start up jobs such as creating registry entries and generating default config files.
-Once you've gotten to the main menu you can close the game again.
+You need to let the game do its initial start-up, such as creating registry entries and generating default config files.
+Once you've gotten to the main menu, you can close the game again.

 <a href="https://i.imgur.com/aiuQMwD.png"><img src="https://i.imgur.com/aiuQMwD.png" title="source: imgur.com" /></a>

-# Please download the Mods Manually before Downloading the List with Wabbajack it will speed up the install process.<br><br>YOU NEED THE NSFW MODS even if you don't play the NSFW list as they are in the same MO2 instance they are just on seprate profiles.
+# Please download the Mods manually before downloading the List with Wabbajack.
+It will speed up the install process.<br><br>YOU NEED THE NSFW MODS even if you don't play the NSFW list, as they are in the same MO2 instance; they are just on separate profiles.

 **All the manual mods for download can be found here:** https://github.com/Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/blob/main/Sandland%20Remake%20NSFW%20Downloads%20and%20Instructions.md